ironhorsesoftware/webid-tls-jsse/README.md

     // Retriving the TrustManagers and verifying the certificate chain is done the same as above.
 ```

-## The `WebIdSSLEngineBuilder`
+## WebIdSSLEngineBuilder

 This is the last stop on our tour.
-The `WebIdSSLEngineBuilder` configures a TLS-based SSLEngine for use with the `WebIdTrustManager` and enhanced PKIX key management.
+The `WebIdSSLEngineBuilder` configures a TLS-based `SSLEngine` for use with the `WebIdTrustManager` and enhanced PKIX key management.
 [PKIX](http://ospkibook.sourceforge.net/docs/OSPKI-2.4.6/OSPKI/pkix-overview.htm) refers to the Certificate-Authority-based system most commonly used today for SSL-based handshake authentication.
-The two enhancements allow the TLS SSLEngine to serve multiple domain names:
+The two enhancements allow the TLS `SSLEngine` to serve multiple domain names:

 * [Server Name Indication](https://tools.ietf.org/html/rfc6066#page-6) allows the client to tell the server what DNS host it was trying to reach during the TLS handshake.
 * [Subject Alternative Names](http://blog.differentpla.net/blog/2013/03/24/bouncy-castle-subject-alternative-names/#use-a-subject-alternative-name-extension) allow the client's certificate to describe which DNS host it was looking for.